 When it comes to your marketing team and how they function, I think the best illustration is of an orchestra within an orchestra; the managing director has his/her own orchestra to conduct and marketing have theirs.

 As a starting point, and the list is not exhaustive, below are the activities which come under the heading 'Marketing'.
 So just in case you were thinking of getting a school leaver to do the job, you might want to think again.
 The skills and the experience needed to fulfil these functions are varied, so it would even be unwise to assume that a Marketing Manager will have everything that it takes to effectively market your business.

 What Marketing teams need to know

 Your marketing team need the time and opportunity to develop and execute a long term plan for your business and to see the results of that plan.
 It is possible that, in order to fully execute the plan and to keep on the right track, they need the additional external support of a consultant.
 However, should you choose to engage a consultant, be wary of those who will take your watch and tell you the time.
 A good consultant should not only have experience in or, at very least, knowledge of the disciplines above, they should also be able to advise on developing your business so it makes more money and not just talk about branding, pretty graphics and so-called high-level issues.

 Tom Cruise got it right when he said in the film Jerry Maguire "Show me the money!"
 A consultant must be able to show a clear return-on-investment; if they can't then don't engage them.
 Moreover, they should be able to work with your own marketing team, whatever level of experience your team have.
 Your team are the foundation upon which your business will grow and develop; you can expect great things but remember, their efforts may take a little longer to bear fruit.

-Take a look at our approach to B2B Marketing Consultancy and evaluate how we can transform your marketing and business.
+Take a look at our approach to Digital Selling and evaluate how we can transform your marketing and business.